impress/impress.js/GettingStarted.md

 # Introduction
 Welcome to impress.js!
 This presentation framework allows you to create stunning presentations with the power of CSS3 transformations.
 It is inspired by the idea behind [prezi.com](https://prezi.com).
 **NOTE:** This Guide is not made for you, if you have never written HTML and/or CSS before.
-Knowing your way around in JavaScript certainly helps, but is not a necessity, as we won't go over how you may use JavaScript in conjunction with this framework here.
+Knowing your way around in JavaScript certainly helps, but is not a necessity.
 You may still continue this tutorial and try to understand what we do as you go.

 Also, if you are an experienced (or sorta experienced user, anyway), you might prefer the [DOCUMENTATION](DOCUMENTATION.md).

 # Getting started with impress.js
 ## Installation / acquiring the framework
-You first need to decide if you want to use the bleeding edge (most up to date, but higher risk of experiencing problems) or the stable release.
+You first need to decide if you want to use the bleeding edge (most up to date, generally very reliable as well, but may contain more problems) or the stable release.

 ### **Stable release:**
 Head to the releases tab and download the source code as zip or as a tarball.
 Go ahead and unzip / untar it.
 You may find the framework under ```/js/impress.js.```